 4.2 You will only be able to make one application in any 12 month period and it may not be possible to consider further changes during that period.
 You may make a request for a temporary or permanent change to your pattern of work.

 4.3 On receipt of your flexible working request, the University has 3 months to consider your request, discuss it with you and notify you of the outcome.
 This includes an appeal if necessary.
-Your request will be considered, in the first instance, by your line manager in consultation with the appropriate HR Advisor.
+Your request will be considered, in the first instance, by your line manager in consultation with the appropriate HR Business Partner.

 4.4 A meeting will be arranged with your line manager as soon as possible but, at the latest, within 28 days of receiving the request.
 The purpose of the meeting will be to discuss the desired work pattern in detail and how best it might be accommodated.
 It will also provide an opportunity to consider other alternative working patterns should there be problems in accommodating the desired work pattern outlined in your application.
 If you so wish, you will be able to bring a trade union representative /companion to the meeting.
 The companion can address the meeting or confer with the employee during it, but is not allowed to answer questions on the employee’s behalf.
 If the companion is unable to attend the meeting, the employee should re-arrange the meeting for a date within seven days of the originally proposed time, ensuring the new time is convenient to all parties; or, consider an alternative companion.